vbonnici/grafe-sim/README.md

 ### ```/analysis```
 This folder contains some workflow examples of the clustering and classification problems.
 They are both contained inside a *jupyter notebook*.
+It also contains a `/data` folder in which are a sample of the Codenet dataset source files.

 ### ```/maps```